philiphan0109/philiphan0109.github.io/evidence_bench/_build/html/_sources/evaluation_metrics.md

 > **Note:** Aspect Recall @K is crucial for determining the effectiveness of evidence retrieval systems in covering important aspects of a study.

+### Evaluation Strategies for LLMs

+We implement standard practices for evaluating LLMs on long-context benchmarks:

+- **Chain-of-Thought (CoT):** This is our default evaluation strategy, optimized from our development set.
+- **In-Context Learning (ICL):** From the development set, we randomly sample 8 example hypotheses and their corresponding ground-truth set of retrieved sentences, following standard ICL practices.
+- **Section-by-Section:** We divide a paper by its natural sections.
+In the first stage, the LLM retrieves sentences from each section one at a time.
+In the second stage, all retrieved sentences are presented to the LLM.
+- **Instruction-following Embedding Systems:** Recent large-scale embedding models are trained to follow various instructions.
+On the development set, we design a short instruction for embedding models to find important and representative details from a biomedical experiment relevant to the hypothesis.

+The query is formed by concatenating the hypothesis and instruction, and each sentence is independently embedded.
+Cosine-similarity is used to calculate the top K sentences.

 ## Task Definitions

 ### 1. Evidence Retrieval @Optimal (ER @optimal)